 New Year’s Resolution: A New Hobby!

-Try Something New in 2024!
+Try Something New This Year!
 Learn Embroidery!

 I love the new year!
 While I’m not super into New Year’s resolutions, it does feel like a fresh start and a perfect opportunity to try something new!
 Why not embroidery?